mieubrisse/dotfiles/README.md

 ## Installation

+TODO: Deploy everything on this machine with Ansible instead

 1. Clone this repo with `git clone --recursive` (it has submodules)
 2. Run `init.py` (which should be idempotent)

 ## Features